ip-tools/python-epo-ops-client/README.md

 * Handle throttling properly
 * Add optional caching to minimize impact on the OPS servers

-There are two main layers to python_epo_ops_client: Client and Middleware.
+There are two main layers to `python-epo-ops-client`: Client and Middleware.

 ### Client